odinuv/web/en/apv/walkthrough/database/index.md

 UPDATE person SET first_name = 'Carl', last_name = 'Oshiro' WHERE
     WHERE first_name = 'Karl' AND last_name = 'Oshiro' AND nickname = 'hiromi'
 {% endhighlight %}

-{: .note}
-Either of the above two solutions is fine, but any other solutions are wrong.
-When you are modifying data in database, you must make sure that there is no possibility of changing unwanted rows.
-Since only there are two [keys](todo) in the table `person` -- one on column `id_person` and one on combination of columns `first_name`, `last_name`, `nickname`, you can use either of them, but not anything else.

 ## Task -- Remove a value
 Remove the value of `height` for *Carl Sohiro*.